City-of-Helsinki/servicemap-ui/README.md

 Launches the application using `node dist` command and then launches TestCafe test runner in headless mode.
 Mainly used by Travis CI.

 ## How to use
+For development:
+- Make sure npm packages are installed by running `npm install`in project root.
+- Make sure you have environment variables set. `.env.example` should have all required values so you can copy it to `.env`.
+- Then you can start development server using `npm run dev`.
+Which watches files and updates on code changes.

+To run in production mode:
-For development first install packages using `npm install` in project root.
-Then you need to add environment variables. `.env.example` should have all required values so you can copy it to `.env`.
-Then you can start development server using `npm run dev`
+- Make sure npm packages are installed by running `npm install`in project root.
+- Make sure you have environment variables set. `.env.example` should have all required values so you can copy it to `.env`.
+- Build files by running `npm run build`
+- Then you can just run the app with `npm start`